Skip to Content

 Method #2: Shortcut Baked Potato How-To

 Here’s the reality: I don’t usually have 45 minutes to bake a side dish, and I doubt you do either.
 So, I like to jumpstart the cooking process with the microwave.
 Clean and poke your potatoes as described above.
-Then, wrap ‘em in plastic wrap and pop it into a microwave for 5 minutes.
-(If you use this trick a lot, you can even invest in or make a reusable potato sack.)
+Pop them into a microwave on high power (100%) for 5 minutes to par cook them.

-Then, carefully remove your plastic wrap and place potatoes on a baking sheet.
-Season with oil, salt and pepper.
-Then finish in your 425°F oven.
-A few minutes in the microwave cuts the oven baking time by about half.
-Start checking for doneness after 15 to 20 minutes—again depending on your microwave and oven settings, and the size of the potatoes.
-Summer tip: You could also skip the oven all together and toss your seasoned potatoes on grill for an oven-off dinner.
+Then finish in your 400°F oven directly on the oven rack.
+A few minutes in the microwave cuts the oven baking time by more than half.
+Start checking for doneness at 30 minutes.
+You could also skip the oven all together and toss your potatoes on grill for an oven-off dinner.

 Method #3: Slow-Cooker Baked Potato How-To

-My final trick for baked potato bliss is using the best kitchen appliance invented: the slow cooker.
+My final trick for baked potato bliss is using the slow cooker.
 Again, clean and poke your potatoes.
-Season with oil, salt and pepper.
-This time, wrap ‘em in aluminum foil and place in the slow cooker.
+Wrap ‘em in aluminum foil and place in the slow cooker.
 Depending on the size of your ceramic insert, you could cook up to 10 potatoes this way!

 Potatoes, wrapped in tin foil, in a crock pot